titanic-fanatic/android_device_samsung_celoxhd/README.md

-## CM10.2 Build Instructions for Celox HD
+## CM11.0 Build Instructions for CeloxHD

 ### Setting Up The Source Tree
 You will first need to follow the instructions at http://source.android.com/source/initializing.html to setup and initialize your build environment.

 Next, you will need to setup your working directory, download repo and init the CM10.2 repo in your new working directory:
 ```
-1) mkdir ~/cm-10.2
+1) mkdir ~/cm-11.0
-2) cd ~/cm-10.2
+2) cd ~/cm-11.0
 3) curl https://dl-ssl.google.com/dl/googlesource/git-repo/repo > ~/bin/repo
 4) chmod a+x ~/bin/repo
-5) repo init -u git://github.com/CyanogenMod/android.git -b cm-10.2
+5) repo init -u git://github.com/CyanogenMod/android.git -b cm-11.0
 ```
-The rest of the commands must be executed while in ~/cm-10.2
+The rest of the commands must be executed while in ~/cm-11.0

+### Syncing Additionl Repositories
-### Include the file .repo/local_manifests/local_manifest.xml to allow these additional repositories to be synced:
+To allow these additional repositories to be synced, you must create a file called local_manifest.xml at .repo/local_manifests:
 ```
 <?xml version="1.0" encoding="UTF-8"?>
 <manifest>